Optimization under second order constraints: are the finite element discretizations consistent ?: INTRODUCTION

-In Section \ref{sec.2}, first we restate some already known results, then we prove that non-convergence is purely local.
+In Section \ref{sec.2}, first we restate some already known results, then we prove that non-convergence is purely local and so is true for any mesh.
 In Section \ref{sec.3}, we investigate the consistency of various $P_1$ FE discretizations of our model problem.
 Section \ref{sec.4} is devoted to the consistency of $P_2$ FE discretizations (strong or weak convexity).
 We discuss the articles \cite{Aguilera_Morin_08,Aguilera_Morin_09} that could seem to contradict \cite{PCLM} in Section \ref{sec.5} and we conclude in Section \ref{sec.6}.